 At St Michael’s Academy we have designed our science curriculum with the intent that our children will develop an in-depth understanding of the world around them and an understanding of how major scientific ideas and discoveries have played a vital role in the progress of society, to prepare them for life in an increasingly scientific world.

 Scientific learning is concerned with increasing pupils’ knowledge and understanding of our world, and with developing skills associated with Science as a process of enquiry.
-It will nurture the natural curiosity of the child, encourage respect for living organisms and the physical environment and it will provide opportunities for critical evaluation of evidence.
+Our engaging curriculum will nurture children’s natural curiosity, encourage respect for living organisms and the physical environment and it will provide opportunities for critical evaluation of evidence.

-At St Michael’s, in conjunction with the aims of the National Curriculum, our Science teaching offers opportunities for children to:
+At St Michael’s Primary School, in conjunction with the aims of the National Curriculum, our Science curriculum offers opportunities for children to:

-- Be equipped with the scientific knowledge required to understand the uses and implications of Science, today and for the future.
+- Be equipped with the scientific knowledge and scientific enquiry skills required to understand the uses and implications of Science, today and for the future.

 - Develop a respect for the materials and equipment they handle with regard to their own, and other children’s safety.

-- Through our planning, we involve problem solving opportunities that allow children to find out for themselves.
-Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
-This curiosity is celebrated within the classroom.
-Planning involves teachers creating engaging lessons, often involving high-quality resources to aid understanding of conceptual knowledge.
+Based on this, teachers create engaging lessons, often involving high-quality resources to aid understanding of conceptual knowledge.
 Teachers use precise questioning in class to test conceptual knowledge and skills, and assess children regularly to identify those children with gaps in learning, so that all children keep up.